Homemade Pretzel Bread (Pretzel Rolls)

 Instructions

-• Combine yeast, water, and brown sugar in the bowl of your standing mixer fitted with the dough hook.
+- Combine water, and brown sugar and yeast in the bowl of a standing mixer fitted with the dough hook.
 Let stand for 5 minutes (until foamy).
+(Or put it in a large bowl and mix by hand).

-• Once yeast is proofed, add milk/butter to yeast mixture and mix on low speed with dough hook until just combined.
+- Once yeast is proofed, add melted butter and milk to the yeast mixture and mix on low speed with dough hook until just combined.

-• Add salt and flour and mix with dough hook until flour is fully incorporated.
+- Add flour and salt and mix with dough hook until flour is fully incorporated.

-• Oil a large bowl, place the dough ball in the bowl, and cover with a damp towel in a warm place to let rise for one hour or until doubled in size.
+- Lightly oil a large bowl, place the dough in the bowl, cover with a damp towel and let it rise in a warm place for one hour or until doubled in size.

 Video